nikavgeros/Restaurant-Customer-Reviews/README.md

 ### Content
 The dataset consists of 1000 rows and 2 columns.
 Review Column consist of customer reviews and like column consist of 0 and 1.
 If the review is positive, 1 and if negative, 0.

+### Goal of the project
+Apply machine learning algorithms to detect the sentiment from customers' review.

+---

 ### This repository contains the following files:
 <ol>
   <li>Restaurant Customer Reviews.ipynb, -- the main jupyter notebook of this project, containing 6 parts:</li>